flyx/OpenGLAda/doc/VectorTypes.md

 ## The package `GL.Colors`

 Similar to `GL.Vectors`.
 Color values have a range from 0.0 to 1.0.
-As mathematical operations o a whole color vector do not really make sense, they are not provided here.
+As mathematical operations on a whole color vector do not really make sense, they are not provided here.